-Nothing Happens or the Starter Motor Operates Very Slowly When you turn the ignition switch to the START (III) position, you do not hear the parmal point of the angine hear the normal noise of the engine trying to start.
+Nothing Happens or the Starter Motor Operates Very Slowly When you turn the ignition switch to the START (III) position, you do not hear the normal noise of the engine trying to start.
 You may hear a clicking sound, a series of clicks, or nothing at all.